Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 - Set the playing mode

   If the application wants to play the PCM data directly instead of playing it that the application requested for synthesis in the TTS service, you can set the playback mode to `TTS_PLAYING_MODE_BY_CLIENT`.
-If the playback mode is not set by the user, the TTS service will synthesize the text and play it using the default value 'TTS_PLAYING_MODE_BY_SERVICE'.
+If the playback mode is not set by the user, the TTS service will synthesize the text and play it using the default value `TTS_PLAYING_MODE_BY_SERVICE`.

   > [!NOTE]
   > If the playing mode is `TTS_PLAYING_MODE_BY_SERVICE`, you don't need to set a callback.
 It will be played automatically by the TTS service.
 If you set the mode to `TTS_PLAYING_MODE_BY_CLIENT`, you can receive the synthesized PCM data via `synthesized_pcm_callback` and only change playing mode when TTS client state is `TTS_STATE_CREATED`.
 If you want to use both playing modes, it would be better to create 2 TTS handles: